 As locals to Walt Disney World, we’ve been lucky enough to eat at almost all of the restaurants on Walt Disney World property over the course of the last few years.
-There are some restaurants we find ourselves going back to often, and others that we really don’t go to very often at all.
-Character meals generally fall into the latter category for a few reasons: I’m not a big fan of buffet-style food, it’s difficult to juggle going up and down to a buffet with young children, especially when you’re always keeping an eye out for the characters coming to the table, and you can see the majority of the characters at the parks quite easily.
-Recently, however, we came across a character meal that eliminated all of these concerns: the Bon Voyage character breakfast at Trattoria al Forno at Disney’s Boardwalk Resort.
+Character meals aren’t usually my favorites; I’m not a big fan of buffet-style food, it’s difficult to juggle going up and down to a buffet with young children, especially when you’re always keeping an eye out for the characters coming to the table, and you can see the majority of the characters at the parks quite easily.
+Recently, however, we came across a character meal that eliminated all of these concerns: the Bon Voyage breakfast at Trattoria al Forno at Disney’s Boardwalk Resort.
 After hearing nothing but positive reviews of this breakfast, we managed to grab a last minute reservation and Grayson and I decided to go to see if it lived up to expectations.
 I was definitely nervous to take a toddler to breakfast on my own, but we came away from the experience having really enjoyed ourselves, and eager to share the details with you all!
 So here is my Bon Voyage breakfast review with everything you’ll need to know, and some tips for making the most of the experience!

 The Bon Voyage breakfast runs from 7.30am to 12pm every day, and features characters from Tangled and The Little Mermaid; namely, Rapunzel, Flynn Ryder, Prince Eric, and Ariel (characters are subject to change, and I’ve heard of Merida being there in the past, so this is definitely something to keep in mind).
 The characters are only there for breakfast, dinner at Trattoria al Forno is a la carte and character free.
 Breakfast is a prix fixe price, running $34 for adults and $20 for children ages 3-9 (plus tax) or one dining credit per person.
 This price includes a pastry assortment, a fruit bowl, a choice of entree, plus a non-alcoholic beverage.
 Kids under 3 can either share a meal with someone else, or they can get their own kids meal for free.
 Note: prices are accurate as of March 2018.